Chart Color Schemes

 Employment

-The labour market in Jamisontown shows considerable strength compared to most other Australian regions
+Employment conditions in Jamisontown demonstrate exceptional strength compared to most Australian markets

 Jamisontown has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 2.3%, according to AreaSearch's aggregation of statistical area data.
+The unemployment rate is 2.1%, as per AreaSearch's aggregation of statistical area data.

-As of June 2025, 3,165 residents are employed while the unemployment rate is 1.9% lower than Greater Sydney's rate of 4.2%.
-Workforce participation in Jamisontown is similar to Greater Sydney's at 60.0%.
-Key industries for employment among residents are construction, health care & social assistance, and retail trade.
-Construction employs a higher share of local workers, at 1.7 times the regional level, compared to professional & technical services which employ just 4.7% of local workers, lower than Greater Sydney's 11.5%.
+As of September 2025, 3,101 residents are employed while the unemployment rate is 2.1% lower than Greater Sydney's rate of 4.2%.
+Workforce participation is similar to Greater Sydney's 60.0%.
+Key industries include construction, health care & social assistance, and retail trade.
+Construction employs 1.7 times more residents than the regional level.

 Frequently Asked Questions - Employment